 Sandal Primary School recognises that children have different rates of development and differing needs during their time at school.
 Most children achieve continence before starting full-time school.
-With the development of more early years' education and the drive towards inclusion, however, there are many more children in mainstream educational establishments who are not fully independent.
+There are many more children in mainstream educational establishments who are not fully independent.
 Some children remain dependent on long term support for personal care, while others progress slowly towards independence.
 The achievement of continence can be seen as the most important single self-help skill, improving the person's quality of life, independence and self-esteem.
 The stigma associated with wetting and soiling accidents can cause enormous stress and embarrassment to the children and families concerned.
-Difficulties with continence severely inhibit a child's inclusion in school and the community.
-Children with toileting problems who receive support and understanding from those who act in loco parentis are more likely to achieve their full potential.

-All children have the right to be safe, to be treated with courtesy, dignity and respect and to be able to access all aspects of the educational curriculum and Sandal Primary School will work to ensure that pupils with continence difficulties are not discriminated against in line with the Equalities Act 2010
+All children have the right to be safe, to be treated with courtesy, dignity and respect and to be able to access all aspects of the educational curriculum and Sandal Primary School will work to ensure that pupils with continence difficulties are not discriminated against in line with the Equalities Act 2010.